What is Acne Treatment?

 Recently Asked Questions

-- I put Dettol on a pimple and now have a scar, how do I get rid of it?
+- I put Dettol on a pimple and it caused a scar within 22 hours of applying it.
+How can I get rid of it?